planning

 Overview

-Held at the historic RICS HQ, the Planning and Development Conference 2025 arrives at a pivotal moment—just over a year into a new Labour government and ahead of key local elections.
+Held at the historic RICS HQ, the Planning and Development Conference 2025 arrives at a pivotal moment - just over a year into a new Labour government and ahead of key local elections.
 This one-day event brings together leaders from across planning, housing, and infrastructure to explore how political, legal, and technological shifts are transforming the built environment.

-Delegates will hear expert insights on Labour’s evolving planning agenda, changes to the NPPF, and the far-reaching implications of the Planning and Infrastructure Bill.
+Delegates will also hear expert insights on Labour’s evolving planning agenda, changes to the NPPF, and the far-reaching implications of the Planning and Infrastructure Bill.
 Legal specialists will provide updates on key risks and reforms, while political analysts examine how local power dynamics, devolution and urban priorities are reshaping planning outcomes.

-The programme features high-impact panels on new town delivery, digital transformation in planning, and the future of housing across party lines—including perspectives from political representatives and YIMBY voices.
+The programme features high-impact panels on new town delivery, digital transformation in planning, and the future of housing across party lines - including perspectives from political representatives and YIMBY voices.
 Designed for both public and private sector professionals, this conference offers a unique opportunity to stay ahead of policy change, gain strategic clarity, and connect with peers tackling today’s most urgent planning challenges.

 Speakers